rfo909/RForth/Dev.md

 Forth code can look up data and functions in ACode.txt by tag, typically &CompileBuf as well as &GetNextWord, and with all the assembly instructions available as words, it can call code as well.

+(Note: this was easily implemented in the scripted Interpreter, but has not been brought into the C implementation).

 2025-09-03 ELSE, BEGIN and AGAIN?
 ------------------------------